hemml/OMGlib/README.md

 ### REMOTE-EXEC function

 You can use `(remote-exec cmd [nowait])` function to execute any CL code `cmd` in the browser.
 This function has optional argument `nowait` - set it to `T` if you are not needed to return value(s) and the function will return nil immediately.
+If there is a timeout occurred while waiting a response, a error condition will be raised, when you call it within a session context.
+If no current session is set, the code will be executed in all connected browsers and list of return values will be returned.

 ### Adding a custom HTML into default document body